LCSB-BioCore/DistributedData.jl/docs/src/slurm.md

 module load lang/Julia/1.3.0
 ```

-(You may consult `module avail` for other possible Julia versions.)
+(You may consult `module spider julia` for other possible Julia versions.)

 After that, start `julia` and add press `]` to open the packaging prompt (you
 should see `(v1.3) pkg>` instead of `julia>`).
 There you can download and